yomark14/yomark14/README.md

 I'm **Yeison Oviedo Martinez**:
 - 🔭 I’m currently working on ** Develop FullStack Freelance**
 - 🌱 I’m currently learning:
-1. Javacript
+1. Css and Javacript Advanced.
-2. React
+2. React.
-3. Typescript
+3. Typescript.
 4. PHP and Mysql or SqlServer.
 5. Java and Springboot.
+6. Flutter.
 - 👯 I’m looking to collaborate on projects for develop web pages and applicatives mobile. \
 ...**Thanks for readme!**...